-- What are Different Types of Donation Methods Required for Payment Processing?
+- What Are the Different Types of Donation Methods Required for Payment Processing?

 - Difference Between ACH Payments and Credit Card Payments

-- How to Choose the Best Nonprofit Payment Processor
+- How to Choose a Nonprofit Payment Processor?

-Payment processing for nonprofits aka nonprofit donation solutions refers to the system that facilitates online payments between a nonprofit organization and a donor.
-A nonprofit payment processor handles everything from accepting donations to buying merchandise, paying membership fees, or purchasing tickets for events.
+Payment processing for nonprofits, aka nonprofit donation solutions, refers to the system that facilitates online payments between a nonprofit organization and a donor.
+A nonprofit payment processor handles everything from accepting donations to buying merchandise, paying membership fees, or purchasing event tickets.